Frankie Ruiz: Diagnosis and hospitalizations

 In 1996, Ruiz's liver began to fail leading to a hospitalization and a temporary coma, during which his vocal cords were damaged when an intubation process was undertaken.
 Initially Ruiz was unable to speak and was worried about his career.
-The latter stages of his career were affected by a rocky relationship with his son, and an unstable singing career.
+The later stages of his career were affected by a rocky relationship with his son, and an unstable singing career.
 Shortly afterwards, his relationship with Judith Ruiz ended, and he moved from Florida and settled in New Jersey.
 There he reunited with Joe Salvador and offered him a job as his agent and began a relationship with Rosemary Salvador.
 Their relationship was not well received by her religious family, who tried to enroll him in rehabilitation centers, and the couple relocated.

 In January 1997, Ruiz's health continued to decline as a result of his lifestyle, leading to the development of cirrhosis and hepatitis, which resulted in three hospitalizations that lasted for months and extended throughout August.
 The worst of these bouts resulted in a temporary coma, where he was placed on a respirator, his case considered virtually hopeless by the staff at University Hospital.
 Knowing the severity of his health, Ruiz developed an interest in religion, initially becoming involved with Santería and adapting his clothing and furbishing his house with figures of orishas.

 Ruiz attended the Billboard Latin Music Conference that started on April 28, 1997, at the InterContinental Miami, where he received a recognition.
 Despite the hiatus, his popularity remained and Ruiz began working towards a comeback in November 1997.
 On November 8, 1997, he made a return appearance at the Tropicana club in North Bergen, New Jersey.
 The announcement of his performance drew a sizable crowd.
 Now possessing a rougher voice, Ruiz began a tour of clubs that continued in the Bronx.

 Ruiz eventually grew tired of dietary restrictions and protocols and at the insistence of Salvador, became a born again Christian.
 As before, he opted to adapt his lifestyle to reflect this change in religious affiliation.
 Ruiz remained unaffiliated with any particular church, and avoided congregations, but reflected his new faith in these activities.
-A decision to become sober was met with a period of withdrawal that affected his mental health, which subsided leading to an improvement in his hepatic condition.
+A decision to become sober was met with a period of withdrawal that affected his mental health but subsided, leading to an improvement in his hepatic condition.
 During this timeframe, Ruiz only made select appearances.
 He began a career in religious music, a decision revealed to the public during the winter when he began wearing a large gold cross and preaching during several appearances.